 June signals the beginning of the peak safari season, although the high visitor numbers of July and August are still a month away.

 The rainy season in southern Africa is in the rear-view mirror, the temperatures and humidity are lower, and it’s all systems go for another cracker safari season.
 The deciduous bushveld trees start shedding leaves, the previously verdant green grass and shrubs have reverted to dry stalks, and it is now far easier to spot those elusive leopards and lions.
+By contrast, East Africa is still enjoying its main wet season, with frequent afternoon showers to cool things down.

 Don’t be surprised by the chilly nights and early mornings, especially at high altitudes and near water – and bring warm clothing for those times of your safari day.
 But for the rest of the day, short sleeves are still the norm, with comfortable daytime temperatures in the mid to late twenties (Celsius).
 Also, expect more dust in the air than during the wet season, so be sure to bring protection for your camera equipment.
 Many of those pesky mosquitoes and other insects have largely disappeared, and although the risk of malaria is lower during the cool dry months, we recommend that you still take precautionary prophylaxis during this period.
 Read this article for a complete safari packing list and this article for more about the seasons in Africa.